Updated for 2018

-Buy-to-let mortgage explained - Our buy-to-let mortgage guide explains some of the main factors affecting mortgage rates and runs through some of 2017’s best deals, depending on your loan-to-value ratio.
+In this guide, we compare buy-to-let mortgages and explain some of the main factors affecting mortgage rates.
+We also run through some of 2018’s great deals, depending on your loan-to-value ratio.

 What is a buy-to-let mortgage?